Skip to content

 Use artifacts:reports to upload SAST/DAST reports and junit reports.

-Junit test report results are displayed on the job's Tests tab.
+The results of junit test reports are displayed on the job's Tests tab.

 Keyword type: Job keyword.
 You can only use it as part of a job.